-(Applying creative thinking to develop appropriate or artistic solutions, curious, asks questions to deepen understanding or consider wider possibilities))

-Description What a secondary school expects in lessons Ask questions in class.
+(Applying creative thir Problem Solving and Creativity sking to develop appropriate or artistic solutions, curious, asks questions to deeper sider wider possibilities)) Description What a secondary school expects in lessons Ask questions in class.
 Make links with what you have learnt to another subject.
 Link what you have learnt to the wider world and other communities and cultures.
 Know what the 5 W's are (who, what, why, when, where).
 What a secondary school expects outside lessons Be open to seeing things from a different perspective.
 Follow routines and identifying when things go wrong.
 Be solution focused and know what you can do for yourself.
 Know when you need to ask for help from others.

-Life Ready Skill: Optimistic (Enthusiasm, zest, confidence, ambition, aspiration)) Description What a secondary school expects outside lessons Participate in extra-curricular clubs and activities, including music, sports, the arts etc. Take on leadership roles, as opportunities arise.
+Description What a secondary school expects in lessons To respond and participate during group discussions and answer questions.
+To have a positive attitude to learning.
+To help someone get involved in an activity.
+To not be afraid of trying a challenging task.
+Reflect on your progress and identify a target for improvement.
+Motivated to work.
+Enjoyment of school.
+Wanting to learn and setting goals.
+What a secondary school expects outside lessons Participate in extra-curricular clubs and activities, including music, sports, the arts etc. Take on leadership roles, as opportunities arise.
 What a secondary school expects from parents/ guardians Encourage your child to have a balanced viewpoint about school - What's gone well today?
 Is there anything that didn't go so well?
 What happened?
 What could you do about it?